I Robot (album): Reissues

 I Robot has been reissued multiple times in various formats since its initial release on vinyl, including numerous audiophile releases.
 Besides the 8-track, vinyl and compact-cassette releases, Arista also released the original aluminum CD along with the rest of the Project albums, up to that time.
-Mobile Fidelity Sound Lab (MFSL) released the album on standard vinyl (MFSL 1-084), UHQR vinyl (MFQR 1-084), Ultradisk One-Step vinyl (UD1S 1-041), and on aluminium CD (MFCD-1-804).
+Mobile Fidelity Sound Lab (MFSL) released the album on standard vinyl (MFSL 1-084, MFSL2-455), UHQR vinyl (MFQR 1-084), Ultradisk One-Step vinyl (UD1S 1-041), aluminium CD (MFCD-1-804), and on hybrid SACD (UDSACD2174).
 Classic Records has released the album in analogue form on 180-gram vinyl, as well as digitally on HDAD (24 bit/192 kHz DVD-Audio and 24 bit/96 kHz DVD-Video).
 JVC released the album as a K2 edition, with Ammonia Avenue and Eye in the Sky.
 In 2007, as part of a larger campaign, Sony released a remastered version along with bonus tracks on CD.
 It was later released in Japan as an SHM-CD, with the same mastering.

 The album was re-released under Legacy Recordings as a "legacy edition" in 2013 on CD, with an extra disc with unreleased bonus tracks, mastered by Dave Donelly.
 There was also a vinyl edition with the same mastering launched one month later.

 The latest re-release in October 2025 consists of 2 45 RPM heavy vinyl albums, the original album (remastered in 2025) on one CD, 3 CDs of bonus and unreleased tracks, plus a Blu-Ray disc with DTS, DTS-HD, Dolby Digital and Dolby Atmos remixes of the original album, plus the 2025 remaster in high resolution audio.